compasschurch/compasschurch-grunt/README.md

-compasschurch-grunt
+elgg-grunt
 ===================

-Shared grunt configuration for CBC sites.
+Shared grunt configuration for Elgg 2.0 plugins and sites.

 Usage
 -----